-If a Progress Report is not filed with OReC for IRB continuing review, the approval period will expire, the protocol will be suspended, and the lapse in approval caused by the investigator’s non-compliance will need to be reported to the sponsor/funding agency as well as appropriate federal authorities.
+If a Progress Report is not filed with North Texas Regional IRB for continuing review, the approval period will expire, the protocol will be suspended, and the lapse in approval caused by the investigator’s non-compliance will need to be reported to the sponsor/funding agency as well as appropriate federal authorities.

 The continuing review process follows a format similar to initial review.
 Expedited Review have their continuing review conducted on an Expedited basis; Full Board protocols needs to have continuing review conducted by the Full Board.
 As with initial review, allow plenty of time to prepare a Progress Report for an effective review before the protocol approval period expires.

 If the project is essentially complete, and all subject interactions and follow-ups are done during the approval period, then the Progress Report becomes a “Final Report”.
 Using the same form (check the box for Final Report), investigators submit the same information as for a continuing review, with some minor exceptions.

 For more details and instructions on Final Reports, see the guidance section on “Final Reports“.

 EXEMPT category projects do not need continuing IRB review or any annual reporting.
 Additionally, no formal close out for Exempts are required.

 This page was last modified on February 6, 2018